How to get a driving license in Germany- Step-by-Step guide

 - Getting a driving license in Germany is not cheap.
 Right from registration at the school and Rathaus, practical/theory lessons fee, theory test material, practical/theory test fee, eye test, first aid course, everything costs money, which may easily touch around 2500-3000 Euros.
 It would cost more if you fail and have to do extra lessons.
 So, plan accordingly.

-Observe whether your teacher is communicating clearly with you, explaining the road signs/rules, etc., every step of the way.
+Observe whether your teacher communicates clearly with you, explaining the road signs/rules, etc., every step of the way.
 Any mistake on exam day can lead to failure.
 Hence nothing must be missed during the lessons too.

 - This process can take anywhere between 8-12 months, from finding a driving school to getting a license.
 You must be present in the city to be available for all the appointments.
 Also, you will need to take time out for the paperwork/ test preparations.
 So, plan accordingly.

-Please note that timelines/costs/processes etc, may change based on your country of origin, age, and whether it is a new license or a conversion.
+Please note that timelines/costs/processes etc., may change based on your country of origin, age, and whether it is a new license or a conversion.
 It is best to check with your driving school and local authorities for your case and get the latest information about the test.
-Also, the TÜV and Dekra websites are excellent sources of information.
+TÜV and Dekra websites are excellent sources of information.